waterbuffalo13/micromanage/README.md

     *  Monitor your habits, emotions and dietary information.

   * Operations
-    *  Relevant jobs (06:00 -> beautifulsoup/selenium scraper on indeed)
     *  Latest News (06:00 -> newsfetch -> filter and process -> write text to block)
-    *  Friends
+    *  Relevant jobs (06:00 -> selenium indeed)
+    *  Make new friends (Idc maybe a friend making app or something)

   * Entertainment and Relationship Management
-    *  Plan out Experiences (Holidays / Social / Movies / )
+    *  Book and schedule events and holidays
-    *  Suggest Hobbies
+    *  Suggest new Hobbies (outdoors/
-    *

   * Interesting questions
-    * How do I spend my time (working vs weekend)?
+    * How *do* I spend my time after work and on the weekends?
-    * How should I spend my time after work and on the weekends? (old/new hobby ratio)
+    * How *should* I spend my time after work and on the weekends?
     * If I were to be unemployed what should I do?
-    *
+    * How would life look like if I was just to live to optimise for my moods?